loopbackio/loopback.io/pages/en/lb3/Polymorphic-relations.md

 ## HasOne polymorphic relations

-The difference between hasOne and hasMany is that, hasOne represents a "one-to-one" relation while hasMany represents a "one-to-many" relation.
-For details, refer to [hasMany relations](HasMany-relations.md) and [hasOne relations](HasOne-relations.md).
+A hasOne relation represents a "one-to-one" relation between models while a hasMany relation represents a "one-to-many" relation.
+For details, see [hasMany relations](HasMany-relations.html) and [hasOne relations](HasOne-relations.html).

-The relation definitions in 'HasOne' is almost same as 'HasMany', the only difference is `type` should be 'hasOne', for details, refer to [HasMany polymorphic relations](#hasmany-polymorphic-relations).
+The relation definitions in 'HasOne' is almost same as 'HasMany'; the only difference is `type` should be 'hasOne'.
+For details, refer to [HasMany polymorphic relations](#hasmany-polymorphic-relations).

 The following code shows how to dynamically define a 'HasOne' polymorphic relation, and also redefines the relation name with `as`: you can specify `as: 'avatar'` to explicitly set the name of the relation.
 If not set, it defaults to the polymorphic relation name.